Best subscription billing software for SaaS in 2026: A decision guide

 How is Solvimon different from Stripe Billing?

 Stripe Billing is the billing layer of the Stripe payments ecosystem.
-Solvimon is PSP-agnostic billing infrastructure that works with Adyen, Stripe, or Checkout.com.
+Solvimon is PSP-agnostic billing infrastructure that runs on Adyen, Stripe, or Checkout.com.
 Stripe Billing is optimized for simple subscription plans on Stripe.
-Solvimon is optimized for hybrid pricing, multi-entity global billing, and headless monetization.
+Solvimon is optimized for hybrid pricing, multi-entity global billing, and headless monetization (configuration through CLI, API, MCP, and code).

 When do SaaS companies typically migrate from Stripe Billing?

 The pattern: companies hit the Stripe Billing wall somewhere between $2M and $15M ARR, usually triggered by one of three needs.
 Hybrid pricing (adding usage to seats).
 Multi-entity billing (multiple legal entities or currencies).
-Or an enterprise contract that Stripe Billing's CPQ can't handle.
+An enterprise contract that Stripe Billing's CPQ can't handle.

 What's headless monetization?